JustAdam/docker-go/README.md

 Go from source Docker container
 ===============================

 Development in Go, using a Docker container.
 Source code is kept on the host computer outside of the container.
+Package management provided by gpm + gvp.

 ```
 $ docker build -t justadam/golang .